miniautonomous/trainer_ai/README.md

                           stored
         > shuffle: (bool) do you wish to shuffle the data?
         > large_data: (bool) is the data too large, (beyond 2 GBs), to create a single 'Tensorflow' dataset.
 If so, attempt to append distinct datasets into a concatenation of datasets.
-(See lines 77 to 85.)
+(See lines 77 to 85 of trainer_ai.py.)
         > train_to_valid: (float) ratio of training-to-validation data to use while training
         > normalize: (bool) Do you wish to normalize the data from -100 to 100 for steering and 0 to 100 for throttle or use raw PWM values.
 (The latter, although possible, is not advisable.)